goblincore/goodtimes-client/README.md

 //screenshot of voting and the thanks page

-...and users can check the results of the votes on the dashboard.
+...and users can check the results of the votes on their dashboard.

 //screenshot of votes details on event